gauravcodinglife/terraform-cost-optimizer/SUBMISSION.md

 ## Known limitations

-- **LocalStack version pinned to 3.8.1** — `localstack:latest` now requires a paid license (exits with code 55: "License activation failed").
+- **LocalStack version pinned to 3.8.1** — `localstack:latest` now
+  requires a paid license (exits with code 55).
 Pinned to last free community version.
-This is documented in Decisions & Deviations in README.md.
+Documented in Decisions & Deviations in README.md.
-- **Stopped instance age uses LaunchTime as proxy** — AWS `describe_instances` does not expose a "stopped since" timestamp.
-We use `LaunchTime` as a conservative lower bound.
-In production, CloudTrail or CloudWatch Events would give the precise stop timestamp.
+- **Stopped instance age uses LaunchTime as proxy** — AWS does not expose a "stopped since" timestamp.
+LaunchTime is used as a conservative lower bound.
+CloudTrail would give precision in production.
-- **No remote Terraform state** — state is stored locally.
-In production this would be an S3 backend with DynamoDB locking.
+- **No remote Terraform state** — local state is fine for LocalStack.
+  In production this would be S3 backend with DynamoDB locking.
 - **EIP age always reported as 0** — AWS does not expose EIP allocation timestamps in the standard API.
-The field is present in the report schema but always 0.
-- **No RDS or snapshot scanning** — these are major cost drivers but were scoped out to stay within the time budget.
-The provider abstraction in DESIGN.md makes them straightforward to add.
+- **No RDS or snapshot scanning** — scoped out to stay within time budget.
+The provider abstraction in DESIGN.md makes them easy to add.
-- **Walkthrough video** — to be recorded showing: LocalStack startup, terraform apply, janitor dry-run, one finding walkthrough, one design decision, one thing to change.

 ---

 ## AI usage disclosure

 ### Tools used
-- **Claude (Anthropic)** — Terraform module structure, janitor.py scaffold, GitHub Actions yml, DESIGN.md, debugging LocalStack license error.
+- **Claude (Anthropic)** — primary assistant used throughout.
+Helped with Python janitor.py code, GitHub Actions workflow structure, DESIGN.md architecture sections, and debugging the LocalStack license error in CI.
-- **GitHub Copilot** — inline autocompletion for Python helper functions.
+- **Terraform** — I already had working knowledge of Terraform before this assignment.
+The module structure, variable conventions, and provider configuration were written with confidence.
+Claude helped with syntax and LocalStack-specific provider settings.
+- **Official docs consulted** — Terraform AWS provider docs, LocalStack docs, GitHub Actions docs, boto3 API reference.

+### What I actually did myself
+- Wrote and structured the Terraform modules based on prior knowledge
+- Debugged every CI error by reading raw logs myself:
+  - GitHub token missing `workflow` scope
+  - 674MB `.terraform/` folder exceeding GitHub file size limit
+  - LocalStack license error (code 55) from Docker container logs
+  - `terraform fmt` formatting failures
+  - Container name conflict from Docker daemon
+- Made every design decision in the Decisions & Deviations section
+- Understood and can explain every line of code in this repo

 ### One thing AI got wrong
-Claude suggested using `localstack/localstack:latest` in the GitHub Actions workflow.
-This failed because LocalStack's latest image now requires a paid license and exits with code 55.
-I caught this by reading the raw Docker container logs in the Actions tab which showed `License activation failed`.
+Claude suggested `localstack/localstack:latest` in the GitHub Actions workflow.
+This failed because LocalStack's latest image now requires a paid license.
+I caught it by reading the raw Docker logs in the Actions tab.
 Fixed by pinning to `localstack:3.8.1`.

-### One section written without AI
+### One section written with prior knowledge
-The `scan_stopped_instances()` function — specifically the decision to use `LaunchTime` as a proxy for "stopped since" and documenting that limitation honestly, rather than over-engineering a CloudTrail solution.
-AI suggested CloudTrail; I chose the simpler approach with clear documentation.
+The entire Terraform stack — I already knew how VPCs, subnets, security groups, and EC2 instances are structured in Terraform.
+Claude helped with the LocalStack provider block and tagging conventions, but the module structure and resource definitions came from prior experience.